Benshi: Influence on film aesthetic

 As the film industry and art form developed in Japan, the presence of a benshi came to be part of the film.
 Benshi read the intertitles on silent films and voiced all on-screen characters.
 Perhaps most significantly for filmmakers, benshi would add their own commentary, explaining what was happening in a shot or describing what had happened in confusing edits or sudden transitions.
 Some benshi were known to interpret and add to a script, for example reciting poetry to accompany a moving visual.

 In addition, it was traditional for the benshi to introduce the film, even giving a brief lecture about the history of the setting.
 This meant that filmmakers could assume that a live narrator, accustomed to improvisation, would be present at the showing to explain scenes or even explain missing scenes or unfilmed action.

 Perhaps because most early Japanese films were simply kabuki plays adapted to film, the characterization style benshi performed roles strongly influenced by the narrators in kabuki or a noh chorus—a grave, dramatic, exaggerated style.
 Due to the influence of kabuki, audiences were not distracted by a single benshi voicing male and female roles, regardless of the gender of the benshi.

 Influence on film industry

 In 1927, there were 6,818 benshi, including 180 women.
 Many benshi were famous in their own right and garnered great acclaim.
 The presence of a benshi was the aspect of the film presentation that drew in the audience, more so than the actors appearing in the film, and promotional posters would frequently include a photo of the benshi announcing the movie.

 The silent film era lasted until the mid-1930s in Japan in part due to benshi, despite the introduction of sound in full-length films in the late 1920s.
 The adoption of this new technology was slowed by the popularity and influence of the benshi (in addition to the high costs to the cinemas and production companies).
 Though the tradition has mostly faded, there are a few remaining active benshi in Japan (e.g., Midori Sawato).

+Today

+In Kayo Hatta's 1995 American film Picture Bride, Toshirō Mifune plays a small role as a benshi who travels to sugar cane plantations in Hawaii during the early 20th century, and Masayuki Suo's 2019 Japanese film Talking the Pictures features an aspiring benshi who uses the art of benshi to distract audiences while his accomplices rob them, finally gets the opportunity to become a real benshi.

+The art of the benshi has seen a renaissance in recent years with modern-day benshi Ichiro Kataoka (片岡一郎), Kumiko Omori, and Hideyuki Yamashiro participating in a world tour in 2024, performing in half a dozen cities across the United States and Japan in a collaboration between the Yanai Initiative, Waseda University, and the University of California, Los Angeles.
+Their slate of 28 films included the recently rediscovered Japanese American silent film The Oath of the Sword.